andrew/ultimate-awesome/README.md

 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
 - [awesome-brasil](https://github.com/vinicius73/awesome-brasil) - Uma lista de projetos Open Source Brasileiros!.
+- [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision) - Awesome Resources for Advanced Computer Vision Topics.
 - [awesome-atmos](https://github.com/MeteoAI/awesome-atmos) - A curated list of awesome Python libraries, software and resources in Atmosphere, Environment and Machine Learning.